The Bankrate promise

 What is a personal loan?

 A personal loan is money you borrow from a bank or other financial institution with a set repayment period and consistent monthly payments.
 Most personal loans are unsecured, so you won’t have to put down collateral to borrow the money.
 Loan amounts vary widely, from around $1,000 to $50,000 or more, and interest rates currently range from about 10 percent to 36 percent.
 Borrowers typically get between one and seven years to repay the money.

 How it works

-If you’re looking to get a personal loan, you’ll have to complete an application and wait for approval — a process that may take a few hours or a few days.
+If you’re looking to get a personal loan, you’ll have to complete an application and wait for approval — a process that may take anywhere from a few hours or days.
 Once you’re approved, the lender will disburse money into your bank account, and you use the funds for your intended purpose.
 You will also start to repay the money right away.
 Throughout the loan term, your lender will likely report your account activity to the credit bureaus.
 Making on-time payments can help you build a positive credit history.

 Here’s an explanation of all the moving parts that make personal loans what they are: